 - Rinse with warm water.

-- Throw the affected clothes in the washing machine – on their own and wash with standard laundry detergent.
+- Throw the affected clothes in the washing machine – on their own and wash them with standard laundry detergent.

 - Allow to air-dry.